MaximeGaudin/YABOC/README.md

 Contribution
 ------------
-*Any* contribution is welcome and I will be pleased to be contact through my GitHub account !
+**Any** contribution is welcome and I will be pleased to be contacted through my GitHub account or via pull request !